jamesdvance/jamesdvance.github.io/drafts/draft_build_vs_buy_managed_mlops_.md

 ## Cost

-Sagemaker instances vs EC2 GPU
+Sagemaker instances vs EC2.
+Cloud Natives put a premium on

 ## Toolkit

+## Problem Fit
+* Do you need to reference simulation?

+## Intangibles
+* Cloud native vs agnostic
+* Vender lock-in

 ### Tracking, Monitoring and Versioning

 ### What The Hell Is A Model Artifact?
+Sagemaker -  a

 ###